St. Catherine of Siena

 satisfaction.

-"So you see that satisfaction is made, through the desire of
+"So you see that satisfaction is made,

 the soul united to Me, who am the Infinite Good, in greater or